 For many children, employment puts them at risk of abuse and makes them miss school.
 CAMFED’s scholarships relieve families of a financial pressure, and surround the girls with supportive networks.

-Girls enter schools in groups for peer support; they receive counseling from trained Teacher Mentors; and after school they are not left alone, but can enter CAMA and access training and grants to help them secure safe and productive employment.
+Girls enter schools in groups for peer support; they receive counseling from trained Teacher Mentors; and after school they are not left alone, but can enter the CAMFED Association and access training and grants to help them secure safe and productive employment.

 “I was overjoyed!”
 Jennifer said.
 She’s now focusing her studies on General Arts, and plans to become a journalist.
 “I want to explore the world,” she said.
 “I need to interact with more people… To know their lives.”

 But Jennifer's story doesn’t end there.
-Just as Jennifer completes her secondary education, she will find a powerful alumnae network, CAMA.
+Just as Jennifer completes her secondary education, she will find the powerful CAMFED Association (CAMA) - the network of female leaders educated with CAMFED support - who are accelerating change across Africa.

 Read more inspirational stories